From military veterans to boot camp grads, new paths to finding quality hires.

 Many dealers find successful candidates with experience in payroll processing, advertising, and enterprise-level telecom, businesses with a strong B2B background and a similar pattern of partnering with clients and building consultative sales relationships.
 For sales roles, it can be useful to widen the net even further and think primarily about what type of expectations the candidate strived to meet in their previous jobs.

-“What’s more important is finding a salesperson who is used to having goals, being measured against those goals, and who’s been monetized to hit those goals,” said Miner.
+“What’s more important is finding a salesperson who is used to having goals, being measured against those goals, and who’s been monetized to hit those goals,” said Papadatos.
 “If they can’t tell you what their quota was in their past position, the sales accomplishment they’re most proud of, they’re likely not a great fit for our industry and the type of sales that we do.”

 Experienced sales reps from other industries can even find the potential of the copier channel exciting, with the wide variety of products and services they can sell.
 “In their current role, they’ve maybe only been able to sell one solution, whereas we’re able to offer them more,” said Crowley.
 “You can sell hardware, managed print, security, everything.”